Angela Merkel, Jair Bolsonaro discuss aid for Amazon in 'productive' conversation | DW | 30.08.2019

 US and Brazil 'on the same page'

-Warmer relations appeared to be on the offing between Brazil and the United States, however, as Brazilian Foreign Minister Ernesto Araujo met President Donald Trump in Washington.
+Warmer relations appeared to be in the offing between Brazil and the United States, however, as Brazilian Foreign Minister Ernesto Araujo met President Donald Trump in Washington.

 Araujo said the two countries were "on the same page" over the fires.